peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

 - Custom 4: _This contains the GP name.
 It should be adjusted as necessary._
 - Custom 5: _This contains each potential participant's Invite ID.
 It should not be edited._

+Please note:
+- The template Docmail Address List contains enough rows for all of the potential participants.
+Any rows which are not required (because some potential participants are found to be ineligible) should be deleted.
-Note that there is a row already completed for a potential participant named 'Peter Charlton'.
+- There is a row already completed for a potential participant named 'Peter Charlton'.
 This should not be edited.

 ## Sending mailings on Docmail